MH17 judges reject request to investigate alternative crash scenarios

-AMSTERDAM (Reuters) - Judges hearing the case against four defendants in the 2014 downing of Malaysia Airlines flight MH17 on Wednesday rejected a defence request for more time to investigate alternative scenarios into the crash in eastern Ukraine.
+AMSTERDAM (Reuters) - Judges hearing the case against four defendants in the 2014 downing of Malaysia Airlines flight MH17 over eastern Ukraine rejected on Wednesday a defence request for more time to investigate alternative explanations for the crash.

 MH17 was flying from Amsterdam to Kuala Lumpur when it was shot down by a missile fired from territory held by pro-Russian rebels during fighting with Ukrainian government troops, international investigators say.
 All 298 people on board were killed, two-thirds of them Dutch nationals.

 The Dutch government holds Moscow responsible, and three Russians and a Ukrainian are on trial for murder.
-None of the suspects is in custody and only one is represented in court proceedings.
+None of the suspects are in custody.
+One, Russian Oleg Pulatov, is represented in court proceedings; the other three are being tried in absentia.

 Russia has always denied involvement and has promoted a range of alternative theories, which the investigators rejected as unsupported by evidence.